JoJoTheGqmer/Profile/README.md

 - 👋 Hi, I’m @JoJoTheGqmer
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in Gaming and Programming
-- 🌱 I’m currently learning Coding
+- 📖 I’m currently learning Javascript, HTML and CSS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You to reach me in discord - **JoJo#6380**

 <!---
 JoJoTheGqmer/JoJoTheGqmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.